Code-Institute-Submissions/RishiSood1-MS3/README.md

 * [Heroku](https://www.heroku.com/) - Heroku was used to host the app
 * [MongoDB](https://www.mongodb.com/) - Database that was used in the project
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - Framework used to help build the site
-* [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) - Used for user authentication, the login, sign - up and logout features
 * [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Templating language to help builf the site
 * [Figma](https://www.figma.com/) – Used to create the wireframes which provided me with the basic design of the website.
 * [W3C Markup Validation Service](https://validator.w3.org/) – I used this to validate my HTML to see if there were any errors in my HTML.